zbob256/Sorting-Algorithm-Race/README.md

 A terminal-based sorting algorithm race visualizer, which puts 16 different sorting algorithms head to head to showcase how different array ranges and sizes effect the performance of various types of sorting algorithms.

 ## About
 This project puts 16 different sorting algorithms in a race.
 Each algorithm has one thread to run on, as the main thread prints the information to the terminal.
 The program keep tracks of general statistics as well as the number of operations - those being mainly comparisons and writes to arrays.
+It is worth mentioning the operations section is a little broad and inconsistent across all 16 algorithms, but still an important feature to have nonetheless.

 There are 5 total statuses a sorting algorithm can be in: "Ready", "Running", "Checking", and then either "Finished" or "Failed".
 Since the "Checking" state is just seeing if everything is sorted, the status quickly changes to "Finished", making it hard to notice it is there.
 However, with a high enough element count, you will notice it for a brief second.

 The program waits for the user to press Enter, than sorts the vector `dataset`.
-What is cool, is that each algorithm makes a copy of the same data via passing it into the array for each function, which is to ensure fairness among our competitors.
-I thought it was important that each algorithm sorts the same exact array, even if the elements are randomly generated.
-Once the algorithm is finished, it is passed to the function `verify`, and if that function returns `true` the status is set to "Finished", or "Failed" if `verify` returns `false`.
+Each algorithm makes a copy of the same data by passing it into the array for each function to ensure fairness among our racers.
+Once the algorithm is finished, it is passed to the function `verify`, and if that function returns `true` the status is set to "Finished", or if `verify` returns `false`, "Failed".

-The program also shows each thread's ID, the time in seconds, and of course upon completion, the rank of the sorting algorithm.
-It is worth noting the time taken is likely not accurate for each sorting algorithm, if we are only talking about the raw speed to sort the data.
-In the code for the sorting algorithm it increases `sort.operations` for the sort's respective class, which takes some time.
+The program also shows each thread's ID, the time in seconds, and of course the rank of the sorting algorithm upon completion.
+It is worth noting the time taken is likely not accurate for each sorting algorithm, if we are only talking about the raw speed to sort the array.
+In the code for the sorting algorithm it increases `sort.operations` for the sort's respective class, which does take time.

 Below is a table with some basic information on each sorting algorithm, per ChatGPT: